rajakolluru/cheniledocs.github.io/pages/chenile-tutorial/008-service-intro.md

 # Service Parent
 The parent _pom.xml_ contains the service configuration.
 It has a few features of interest:
 1. It inherits from chenile-parent.
 We need to make a commitment here for the appropriate Chenile version that the service depends on.
-The rest of the versions flow from there. (currently it is 1.2.3)
+The rest of the versions flow from there.
+Look at [mvnrepository.com](http://mvnrepository.com) for finding the current chenile version.
 2. The service pom also executes the other poms under it.
 In this case, it execures both s1-api and s1-service which are registered as maven modules.
 3. The service pom initializes the version to ${revision}.
 This de-couples the version from the GIT.
 However GIT repository will be used to store the latest version (in the form of the tag).
-We sill discuss this later in the [dev ops part](devops)
+We sill discuss this later in the [dev ops part](/chenile-devops.html)
 4. The service pom also initializes a variable called s1.version to the version of the service.
 5. s1.version is used to define dependency management for s1-api and s1-service.
 This ensures that the s1-api and s1-service modules can seamlessly depend on each other without stipulating the version.
 Foe example, in s1-service/pom.xml, we don't need to define the version for s1-api.